-- 2.1 Which infants should be monitored - 2.2 When should imaging be commenced - 2.3 Who should attach the cerebral function monitor - 2.4 Attachment of the cerebral function monitor - 2.5 Interpretation of the cerebral function monitor tracing - 2.6 Documentation - 2.7 For how long should aEEG monitoring be continued

-3. Rationale for the recommendation

-- 3.1 aEEG and association with neurodevelopmental outcome - 3.2 Use of cerebral function monitoring to refine prediction of prognosis in Hypoxic-Ischaemic Encephalopathy - 3.3 Role of aEEG in therapeutic hypothermia - 3.4 Note of comparison if aEEG with standard 12-lead EEG - 4.
+- 2.1 Which infants should be monitored? - 2.2 When should monitoring-be commenced? - 2.3 Who should attach the cerebral function monitor? - 2.4 Attachment of the cerebral function monitor - 2.5 Interpretation of the cerebral function monitor tracing - 2.6 Artefact - 2.7 Effect of drugs on the aEEG - 2.8 Documentation - 2.9 For how long should aEEG monitoring be continued - 3.
+Rationale for the recommendation - 3.1 aEEG and association with neurodevelopmental outcome - 3.2 Use of cerebral function monitoring to refine prediction of prognosis in Hypoxic-Ischaemic Encephalopathy - 3.3 Role of aEEG in therapeutic hypothermia - 3.4 Note of comparison if aEEG with standard 12-lead EEG - 4.
 Role of the CFM in preterm infants - 5.
 References